dacr/primes-scalatra-app/README.md

  * **PRIMESUI_SESSION** environment variable or java system properties can be used to enable user sessions that will be used to store and show various user related data.
 This feature helps to test session affinity or application server clusters.
-   If not set, the default is false.
+If enabled, a message appears on the home page 'current user homepage hit count=x' If not set, the default is false.

  * To specify a remote database, you can either use :